 The direction is sometimes pedestrian.
 There’s too much set-up.
 And I couldn’t work out if some of their heist tricks were glaringly obvious or simply acknowledging that men are, in fact, simple creatures.
 Sudden problems are too easily solved by a newly-appearing minor character, when it takes me weeks to get a plumber.

 But ultimately Ocean’s 8 is a buoyant ride; whose A-list cast give witty and vibrant performances which support each other’s characters as much as showcasing their own.

 Debbie’s motivations for stealing the necklace seem to be two-fold: revenge (not a complaint, he totally deserves it); and, like Mallory’s famous justification for climbing Everest, because it’s there.
 And really, what more do you need?

-“A him gets noticed, a her gets ignored” she comments, as they’re building an inconspicuous all-women team, though that could never happen here.
-The only male character with any real presence (apart from the dead Danny) is Debbie’s ex boyfriend, art dealer Claude Becker (Richard Armitage) who is suitably deserving of our combined wrath while also being the object of my female gaze.
+“A him gets noticed, a her gets ignored” she comments, as they’re building an inconspicuous all-women team, though that could never happen with these women.
+The only male character with any real presence (apart from the dead Danny) is Debbie’s ex-boyfriend, art dealer Claude Becker (Richard Armitage) who is suitably deserving of our combined wrath while also being the object of my female gaze.

 Ocean’s 8 has taken some stick, often undeserved.
 But as Lou coos to Rose after the designer has read out a particularly nasty blog post about her fashion show “That’s very cruel but it doesn’t make it true” (and remember that if I’m ever mean to you).